Solid HarmoniE

-Solid Harmonie (stylised as Solid HarmoniE, also known as SHE) is a British-American pop girl group.
-The group was moderately successful, releasing five singles and one album titled Solid HarmoniE before disbanding in 2000.
+Solid Harmonie (stylised as Solid HarmoniE, also known as SHE) are a British-American pop girl group that was moderately successful, releasing five singles and one album titled Solid HarmoniE before disbanding in 2000.
 They had the most success in the Netherlands where their album went to No. 2 and was certified Gold.
 The single "I Want You to Want Me" peaked at No. 4 in the Dutch singles chart.
 The group sold over a million records worldwide.

 History

 1996–1997: Formation

-Solid Harmonie formed in 1996 by Lou Pearlman as a female opposite of his earlier created boy bands such as NSYNC and Backstreet Boys.
+Solid Harmonie was formed in 1996 by Lou Pearlman as a female opposite of his earlier created boy bands such as NSYNC and Backstreet Boys.
 They were signed to Jive Records in the United States.
 Initially, the band was made up of the trio Rebecca Onslow, Melissa Graham, who was playing in a popular Irish band called Calvary in 1996, and Mariama Goodman.
-They released their debut single "Got 2 Have Ya" in 1996, before Goodman left in 1997 to care for her ill mother.
+They released their debut single, "Got 2 Have Ya" in 1996, before Goodman left in 1997 to care for her ill mother.